 “We expect a key theme emerging from year-end reporting and 2018 guidance will be increased exploration budgets as companies increasingly focus on development pipelines and areas of production growth,” the analysts noted.

-Read on to learn which three gold stocks the analysts are looking at and why they have potential.
-Raymond James notes that while the companies “represent a current snapshot of our analysts’ best ideas,” investors should do their own due diligence.
+Read on to learn which five gold stocks the analysts are looking at and why they have potential.
+Raymond James notes that “investors should consider this report as only a single factor in making their investment decision,” and recommends further consultation with an investment advisor.

 1. Agnico Eagle Mines (TSX:AEM,NYSE:AEM)